LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/RFID/README.md

 # Wireless Communication System using RFID
 ## Abstract
+In the following document, the wireless communication system Radio Frequency Identification (RFID) will be explained and how this technology works and configured.

 ## Objective
 Establish a connection between a transmitter and a receiver by building a wireless communication system using RFID.

 ## Theoretical Framework